joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    n.
 Give the user statistics during files being enc/decrypted, including:

-   ​	i.
+   -------i.
 What percentage of the file/folder has been completed.
 (Visual progress bar to show this too)

-   ​	ii.
+   -------ii.
 The current speed of enc/decryption.

-   ​	iii.
+   -------iii.
 An estimate of how long it should take to finish enc/decryption.

-   ​	iv.
+   -------iv.
 If part of a folder then show the progress of the current file.

    o.
 Allow the user to sort the files by name or by size.

    p.
 Allow the user to configure default settings using a configuration file that is easy to use.

    q.
 Allow the user to search for file names in the vault.

    r.
 Not break when doing arbitrary tasks such as browsing the files.

 2. App should: